top of page

 An ambulance car parked on the side street at night

-The following describes the basic chronology of a personal injury matter.
+The following describes the basic chronology of some injury matters.
 The process is complex, and the following discussion is a broad overview of the process.
 The following is not legal advice or a substitute for legal advice.

-Personal Injury Claims Are Civil Claims (Including MVA / ICBC Claims)
+Personal Injury Claims / Civil Claims (Including motor vehicle accidents / ICBC Claims)

 Claims for personal injury proceed through the civil court system.
-Personal injuries caused by others, whether deliberately or through negligence, are called “torts”.
-The person who caused the injury is called a “tortfeasor”, which means “wrongdoer”.
-When you sue someone for a wrongdoing that caused you injury, you are suing in tort, or commencing a “tort action”.
+Personal injuries caused by others, whether deliberately or through negligence, are called "torts."
+The person who caused the injury is called a "tortfeasor", which means "wrongdoer."
+When you sue someone for wrongdoing that caused you injury, you are suing in tort or commencing a "tort action."
 Tort actions are also called civil actions.

-Tort actions and criminal actions are separate and distinct, even though they may be occurring at the same time.
-In a criminal action the victim or “complainant” is only a witness.
-The Crown, who represents the Queen, is the party who prosecutes the person who committed a crime, who is called the “accused”.
+Tort actions and criminal actions are separate and distinct, even though they may be occurring at the same time and involve the same acts and persons.
+In a criminal action, the victim or "complainant" is only a witness.
+The Crown, who represents the King, is the party that prosecutes the person who is alleged to have committed a crime, who is called the "accused."
 The outcome sought addresses the wrong committed against the individual and society as a whole.

-In contrast, in a tort action the person suing is called the “plaintiff”, who is pursuing an outcome against the person who committed the wrongdoing, who is called the “defendant”.
-In the tort action, the plaintiff is pursuing a monetary award for compensation for injuries as well as any expenses incurred as a result of those injuries (for example, medical expenses and/or psychological treatment).
-The civil court system seeks to put the plaintiff in the position he or she was in before the wrongdoing, and does so monetarily, so far as money can compensate anyone for pain and suffering.
+In contrast, in a civil claim, (called tort action) the person suing is historically called the "plaintiff", who is pursuing an outcome against the person who committed the wrongdoing, who is historically called the "defendant".
+In the tort action, the plaintiff is pursuing a monetary award for compensation for injuries as well as any additional expenses incurred as a result of those injuries (for example, medical expenses and/or psychological treatment).
+The civil court system seeks to put the plaintiff in the position he or she was in before the wrongdoing and does so monetarily, so far as any money can ever compensate anyone for pain and suffering and significant loss.

 lawyer lawsuit notary consultation or discussing negotiation legal case with documents